 This concise article will answer every question you never thought to ask about raising Muscovy ducks.
 They are the most wonderful creatures that make great pets, eggs layers or backyard flock.

 OK, get your sniggering out of the way.
-This is what a handsome, red blooded Muscovy Drake should look like.
+This is what a handsome, red blooded male Muscovy Duck should look like.

 What Makes a Muscovy Duck Special?

 Muscovies are not related to any other duck, in fact some believe they are descended from geese rather than ducks.
 They originate from South America where their name is believed to come from their insatiable appetite for mosquito’s and their larvae.
 How great is that – a critter that turns mosquitos into tasty protein!
 They also have a penchant for flies, small slugs, snails and even frogs & newts.

 The most obvious difference between them and ‘other’ ducks are the carruncles (the red stuff) on their faces which is more predominant in the males.
 Interestingly, in females the bright red dulls to a deep orange when they’re broody, right through to raising their ducklings.
 A blatant visual warning to the males to stay away!

 Another difference is they have long, sharp claws which are used to attach to tree branches at night when they roost.
 Due to these claws there’s a right and wrong way to pick up a muscovy and the wrong way will end in blodshed – yours that is.
 Put your carrying arm over and around its body, pinning both wings in place and taking hold of one or both legs (depending on the size of the bird and the size of you) gently but firmly.
 This needs to be done pretty quickly. as if they start to struggle with you they’ll lash out trying to find their feet, and you’ll have first hand experience of those claws.

 Always an idea to do this manoeuvre with the duck facing backwards, as if they decide to relieve themselves whilst being carried you’ll end up wearing it down your back.